 Creative thinking or divergent thinking means thinking out of the box.
 A creative mind often manifests itself in artistic endeavors; however, creative thinking influences yet another less-talked-about domain, problem-solving.
 If someone is always looking for new and innovative ways to tackle a problem, creativity lies there too.
 It involves the utilization of one’s imaginative abilities to formulate a contingency plan for a problem.

 As the novel solution first lies in the head and is yet to be attempted, the approach to finding a creative solution goes through both the hypothesizing and conceptualizing phases.
-And when talking about the fundamentals of creativity, using different art forms like music, poetry or sketching can further enrich the expression of abstract information.
+When talking about the fundamentals of creativity, using different art forms like music, poetry or sketching can further enrich the expression of abstract information.

 Creative thinking employed in problem-solving manifests itself through brainstorming.
 Brainstorming means discussing perspectives and solutions in a group setting to beat conventional setbacks and have an open-ended conversation on novel ideas.

 4. Inductive Reasoning

 Assessment of abstract reasoning often uses inductive reasoning as a parameter.
 An inductive scenario involves using a relatively general scenario to draw conclusions about a specific scenario.
 Highly intelligent abstract thinkers quickly find a similarity between phenomena and people.
 Inductive reasoning surely needs to be practiced within limits; nevertheless, it is an important asset when approaching unfamiliar or abstract information.

 Inductive reasoning is a short and time-saving mental operation.
 For instance, someone who has been academically bright and professionally successful can lead people to believe that all academic achievers will be professionally successful too.